UoE-BIOM528/workshops/03_genome-assembly.md

 head -n 4000000 SRR4239880.fastq > SRR4239880_subset.fastq
 ```

 This command uses `head`, which is a program to view the initial contents of a file.
 By default `head` only views the first 10 lines of the file but we can use the `-n` option to specify the number of lines to output.
 Here, we use `head` to output the first 4 million lines (corresponds to 1 million reads) of the the input file `SRR4239880.fastq`.
 Finally, we use a redirect `>` to redirect the output of the command from the screen to a new file called `SRR4239880_subset.fastq`.
 The resulting file contains the first 1 million reads and will be much more tractable to analyse during the workshop.
+This step has already been done for you.

-You will find the data at:
+You will find the data by moving to the data directory that stores the fastq files using:

 ```
-DATA DIRECTORY!!
+cd ~/Desktop/Data/fastq/
 ```

-You will see two subsetted fastq files.
+If you then use the command `ls` to list files in the directory you will see two subsetted fastq files.
 You can view the format of these files with the Linux command `less`.

 ```
 less SRR4239880_subset.fastq